History and accomplishments of the Participating Faculty Task Force

 Following the completion of the Task Force’s initial 22 recommendations, Provost Ah Yun has transitioned the Task Force to a standing committee.
 The Participating Faculty Committee addresses issues of importance to members of the Marquette faculty, full and part-time, hired on a participating or non-tenure track line.
 The committee will focus on how to improve the lived experience of participating faculty and address issues that include, but are not limited to, total rewards (including compensation and benefits), professional development, recognition, inclusion, and performance review and promotion.

 The Participating Faculty Committee consists of five participating faculty members as well as an appointee from the Office of University Relations (to assist with communication).
-The Committee will be led by the Senior Vice Provost for Faculty Affairs (ex officio) and report to the Provost.
+The Committee will be led by a senior leader in the Office of the Provost (ex officio) and report to the Provost.

 Summary of Participating Faculty Task Force work: